News & Roadworks

 Felbridge Parish Council have restarted the Community Speedwatch Group in response to concerns about safety due to speeding vehicles.
 Cllr.
 Stephen Hall is the group co-ordinator.
 The group is currently undergoing training from Surrey Police before starting operations.
 The intention is to try to reduce the risks to children and other pedestrians from speeding motorists.
 If you can spare an hour or more a month then please join our group.
 Full training is given by experienced Traffic Police Officers and Speedwatch volunteers.
 Please contact Councillor Stephen Hall for more information on cllr.hall@felbridge-pc.gov.uk.

-Mid Sussex District Council planning committee unanimously approved this development on 13th February.
-It will include 550 dwellings and up to 150 care home rooms/apartments along with sports facilities, a community building and land set aside for a school (which WSCC say is not currently needed) and space for a GP facility.
+IMBERHORNE LANE DEVELOPMENT - Mid Sussex District Council planning committee unanimously approved this development on 13th February 2025.
+It will include 550 dwellings and up to 150 care home rooms/apartments along with sports facilities, a community building and land set aside for a school (which WSCC say is not currently needed) and "space for a GP facility".

 Felbridge Parish Council are delighted to have been able to provide new playground equipment.